tfa7/Angular-Pokemon/README.md

 ## Why Angular

-I choose Angular because
-1. it is easy to work
+1. it is easy to work with
 2. very little code needed to get your result
-3. has a large community for supporting
+3. has a large community for support
-4. comes with a good testing framework -jasmine and karma
+4. comes with a good testing framework - jasmine and karma
-5. great ui tools for mobile - material and flex layout
+5. great ui tools for mobile - Angular Material and Angular Flex Layout (see below)

 ## Run Locally